evansa-synopsys/blackduck-get-reports/README.md

 # blackduck-get-reports
-A program that will create and download Version Vulnerability Status Report for a specified project version to a specified path on the system.
+A program that will create and download Version Vulnerability Status or an SBOM report for a specified project version to a specified path on the system.

 | Filename         | Purpose                                                                                                            |